datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 # here is an example of how to create a character vector
 food <- c("pizza", "burgers", "salads", "cheese", "pasta")

-# Create a numeric vector to store the temperatures listed above into city
+# Create a character vector to store the temperatures listed above into city
 # Make sure to follow the same order as above
 city <- c("Beijing", "Lagos", "Paris", "Rio de Janeiro", "San Juan", "Toronto")